Updated on March 23, 2021:

 Tourists entering Costa Rica from the authorized countries/regions need to fill in the online health pass and buy travel insurance to cover any COVID care they may need and any possible quarantine.

-Tourists who arrived in Costa Rica AFTER December 19, 2019 have leave to stay in the country until March 2, 2021.
+Tourists who arrived in Costa Rica after December 19, 2019 have leave to stay in the country until June 2, 2021.
 That date may or may not change.
-This also applies to tourists arriving before November 30, 2020.
+In the meantime, in order to stay until June 2, tourists staying in Costa Rica must buy insurance and provide proof of said insurance by emailing the policy to email@example.com.

 Costa Rica is now the only Central American country to not require a COVID test to enter.

 Panama opened its borders to international travelers and tourists on October 12.
-On December 21, it banned entry to those who’d been in the UK or South Africa anytime in the 20 days prior to December 21.
+On December 21, it banned entry to those who’d been in the UK or South Africa anytime in the 20 days prior to arrival in Panama.
+This restriction to travelers who’ve been in the UK or South Africa within the past 20 days is still in effect.

 All travelers entering Panama (including citizens and legal residents) need to produce a negative COVID test (either PCR or antigen) taken within 48 hours of arrival in the country.
 Travelers arriving without this test will need to take a rapid test (antigen) at the airport at their own expense ($50).
 The results of this test will take 30 minutes, after which the traveler can pass through immigration.